 Politics & Public Health

 In 1899 Randle was co-opted by Governor William Macgregor as member of the Legislative Council and he co-founded the People’s Union in 1908, a pressure group regarded by some as Nigeria’s first political party.
 Rande provided leadership with his party during the water rate agitation in Lagos.
 The party after a decade went under after losing favour with the Lagos elite.
 The party never becoming a match for Herbert Macaulay’s more radical Nigerian National Democratic Party (NNDP), which was formed in 1922.
 Randle’s efforts at reviving the People’s Union dented his own political image.
 Among Randle’s legacies in the medical field was his publication in 1910 in which he contested Sierra Leonean doctor, Dr. W. Renner’s view on the incidence of cancer among African Creoles.
 Randle posited that the reluctance to come to the hospital, rather than the abandonment of traditional living contributed to the seeming rise in cases of malignant growth at the turn of the century.

-Twelve years after his death in 1928 he was symbolically recognized by the re-positioning of his remains to the front of Ikoyi Cemetery.
-Randle in his life was known for his austerity lifestyle, and harsh discipline.
+Twelve years after his death in 1928 Randle was symbolically recognized by the re-positioning of his remains to the front of Ikoyi Cemetery.
+He was known in life for austerity and harsh discipline.
 He never owned a car but rode on bicycles till his seventies, yet his Will established him as an important philanthropist.